LeadHaste

 Identify Your Ideal Customer Profile

-Score prospect fit with a simple matrix: revenue band (0–3), product-fit (0–3), tech-compatibility (0–2), and churn risk (0–2).
-Targets scoring above your threshold become ICP matches to seed your prospecting list.
+Use a simple matrix: revenue band (0–3), product-fit (0–3), tech-compatibility (0–2), and churn risk (0–2).
+Targets scoring above your threshold enter the prospecting list.

 Develop Buyer Personas

+Create buyer personas to map the humans behind buying decisions.
 For each persona, capture job title ranges (e.g., VP of Engineering, Head of IT), seniority level, department, primary responsibilities, KPIs, and typical objections.
-Add day-in-the-life details: what tools they use, which conferences they attend, and which metrics they report to the C-suite.

-Document communication preferences—email, LinkedIn, phone—and craft templated value propositions keyed to each persona’s top two pain points.
+Segment personas by decision-maker, influencer, and end-user.
+This clarifies messaging and outreach sequence.
+Document communication preferences — email, LinkedIn, phone — and craft templated value propositions keyed to each persona's top two pain points.

 Key Criteria: Industry, Company Size, Job Title, and Location

-Location: restrict by country, state, or time zone to streamline demos and legal/regulatory fit.
+• Location: Restrict by country, state, or time zone to streamline demos and legal/regulatory fit

 Building Prospecting Lists Manually